Laserbolt/Bluej-Themes/README.md

 Mac:

-Mac users have to the blueJ application in finder, then right click(or control+click), and
+Mac users have find the blueJ application in finder, then right click(or control+click), and
 click "Show Package Contents" and paste the CSS files to this location:
 `Contents/Resources/Java/stylesheets`